Best Winter Running Gear Reviewed and Compared

 It’s Cold Outside!

-We at Runnerclick live by the motto: “The run should be fun”.
-And although we feel that the health benefits and therapeutic bonuses of consistent running should be enjoyed all year long, we know all too well that it’s not fun to run out there when temperatures get very low.
+At Runnerclick we live by the motto: “The run should be fun”.
+Although we feel that the health benefits and therapeutic bonuses of consistent running should be enjoyed all year long, we know all too well that it’s not fun to run out there when temperatures get very low.
 According to runners from climates that get very cold, they are less likely to run the lower the mercury gets.

 Proven Gear, Not Hype.